-He added that he would take part in his first full training session on Tuesday, as he continues his recovery from shoulder surgery.
+He added that he would take part in his first full training session on Tuesday, as he

 On the signing of Hock, Betts said: "It's a great statement of intent from the club.
 He's a current international and one of the best back-rowers in the world.

 "It (the deal) has come about after a lot of hard work and a lot of understanding on Wigan's part.
 We've got to say thanks to them for what they've been willing to do with Gareth.
 The situation has sorted itself out and we've managed to get a high quality player."